-■ Connecting the Camera to a Printer
+Connecting the Camera to a Printer

-- Turn off the camera.
-Next, rotate the cover lock dial in the [◀OPEN] direction and open the memory card/terminal cover. - 2.
-Use the USB cable that comes bundled with the camera to connect the camera to your printer's USB port. - The camera does not draw power over the USB cable.
+Use the USB cable that comes bundled with the camera to connect the camera to your printer's USB port.

+- The camera does not draw power over the USB cable.
 Make sure the camera's battery is sufficiently charged before connecting. - Make sure that you insert the cable connector into the USB/AV port until you feel it click securely into place.
-Failure to insert the connector fully can result in poor communication or malfunction.
+Failure to insert the connector fully can result in poor communication or malfunction. - Note that even while the connector is fully inserted, you still will be able to see the metal part of the connector as shown in the illustration. - When connecting the USB cable to a USB port, make sure you align the connector correctly with the port.

-Making sure that the ◀ mark on the camera is aligned with the ▶ mark of the USB cable connector, connect the cable to the camera.
+Making sure that the $\checkmark$ mark on the camera is aligned with the $\blacktriangle$ mark of the USB cable connector, connect the cable to the camera.